-Foxglove (Digitalis) is a genus of about 20 herbaceous perennials, shrubs and biennials that grow vertically and display colorful, bell-like flowers.
-Those of the purple foxglove (Digitalis purpurea), a common ornamental, are purple, while those of the rusty foxglove (Digitalis ferruginea), which is native to Turkey, Hungary and the Caucasus, are rust-colored and those of the sunset foxglove (Digitalis obscura), which grows in Spain and Africa, are red.
+Foxglove (Digitalis spp.) is a genus of about 20 herbaceous perennials, shrubs, and biennials that grow vertically and display colorful, bell-like flowers.
+Those of the purple foxglove (Digitalis purpurea, USDA zones 4-9), a common ornamental, are purple, while those of the rusty foxglove (Digitalis ferruginea, zones 4-8), which is native to Turkey, Hungary and the Caucasus, are rust-colored and those of the sunset or willow-leaved foxglove (Digitalis obscura, zones 4-8), which grows in Spain and Africa, are red.
 Coloration aside, all foxgloves grow tall and stately and are widely cultivated so their showy flowers can be appreciated by gardeners everywhere.

 Video of the Day